 On average, homeowners spend just over $20,000 on a mid-range bathroom renovation project, and nearly $65,000 on an upscale bathroom renovation project.
 At resale, mid-range renovations recoup 67.2% of their costs, while upscale renovations recoup 60.2%, according to Remodeling.Illinois Bank & Trust, Do bathroom remodels increase home value?

-Don’t forget one of the most important parts of a home inspection: an attractive exterior.
+Don’t forget one of the most essential parts of a home inspection: an attractive exterior.
 Here’s another good question homeowners should ask themselves.

 Of course, you can have the most stunning interior in the world — but that won’t mean a thing if the outside of your home is unappealing.
 That’s why curb appeal is critical.